University Administrative Policies

 3.4.
 Billing and Reconciliation of Accounts Receivable

-All accounts receivable activity of the University, with the exception of HSC patient receivables, "non-student account receivables," and Contract and Grant receivables, should be channeled through the centralized accounts receivable system under the direction of the Bursar's Office.
+All accounts receivable activity of the University, should be channeled through the centralized accounts receivable system under the direction of the Bursar's Office, excluding HSC patient receivables, "non-student account receivables," and Contract and Grant receivables.
 The Bursar's Office is responsible for:

 • Preparing corrections to customer accounts.

-• Posting payments to accounts receivable subsidiary accounts.
+• Posting payments to accounts receivable customer accounts.

 • Balancing the accounts receivable trial balances to the general ledger and preparing aging reports.